MicrosoftDocs/visualfsharpdocs/docs/conceptual/array2d.init['t]-function-[fsharp].md

 A function to produce elements of the array given the two indices.

+## Return Value

-**Returns the generated array.**
+Returns the generated array.

 ## Remarks

-This function is named **Initialize** in compiled assemblies.
+This function is named `Initialize` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

+## Examxample

-**The following code demonstrates the use of Array2D.init to create a two-dimensional array.**
+The following code demonstrates the use of `Array2D.init` to create a two-dimensional array.

 [!code-fsharp[Main](snippets/fsarrays/snippet21.fs)]